Grounding

 Appliances or electrical products with a substantial exposed metal surface are typically required to ground the metal to the earth ground wire to ensure that it cannot reach an unsafe potential relative to any other grounded metal in the building.
 If a fault occurs that causes a short between a power conductor and the exposed metal, the ground connection to the breaker box ensures that a large amount of current is drawn.
 This forces the circuit breaker to open and removes power from the appliance.

 It’s important to note that this method of ensuring that products are safe relies on a good connection from the power outlet ground to the breaker box.
 Older power outlets may be missing a ground terminal, and even new outlets that are improperly wired may be missing the ground connection.
-For this reason, many products employ designs that do not rely the ground connection for safe operation.
+For this reason, many products employ designs that do not rely on the ground connection for safe operation.
 Double-insulated products are designed to ensure that the power connection cannot short to exposed metal, either by eliminating exposed metal and/or ensuring that the circuit breaker will be tripped if any shorting occurs.

 Safety grounds may or may not be the same as EMC grounds, but grounding for safety can be an important factor to consider when designing for EMC.
 For example, in medical products and industrial controls, circuit grounds are often required to be isolated from chassis grounds for safety reasons.
-This presents a unique design challenge to EMC engineers, who generally want to see all large metal objects well-connected at high frequencies.
+This presents a unique design challenge to EMC engineers, who want to see all large metal objects well-connected at high frequencies.

-Importance of Grounding for EMC
+Grounding for EMC

 Ground Structures